nipy/nipy/doc/labs/index.rst

 NeuroSpin tools
 ==========================

-The package `nipy.neurospin` hosts tools that where originally developped at NeuroSpin, France.
+The package `nipy.labs` hosts tools that where originally developped at NeuroSpin, France.